 Lease Accounting Changes: Are You Ready?

-The Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) have published new lease accounting standards designed to provide greater balance sheet transparency of leasing activities for organizations that issue financial statements in accordance with generally accepted accounting principles (GAAP).
+The Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) both issued new lease accounting pronouncements, ASC 842 and IFRS 16 respectively.
+These new lease standards were designed to provide greater balance sheet transparency of leasing activities for organizations that issue financial statements in accordance with generally accepted accounting principles (GAAP).
 Non-U.S. based organizations are required to meet revised International Financial Reporting Standards (IFRS).

 Cushman & Wakefield's Lease Accounting Advisory Services (LAAS) is ready to help!